OpenCSGs/csghub-installer/docs/en/helm_chart_installation_detail_en.md

             - `port`: The `NodePort` port corresponding to 80 exposed by the [Kourier component service](#kourier-svc).
 In this example, it is `32497`.

     - LoadBalancer

+      <font color='red'>*Hint: If you are using the [automatic installation script](https://github.com/OpenCSGs/csghub-installer/blob/main/helm-chart/README.md#quick-deployment) or do not have the LoadBalancer supply capability, please use the NodePort method to install it.
+Otherwise, csghub will occupy port 22 of the local machine after installation.
+If you insist on using the LoadBalancer service type for installation, please modify the server sshd service port to a non-port 22 in advance.*</font>

         ```shell
         helm install csghub csghub/csghub \